 I’ve heard plenty of arguments against using this style of meditation.
 I think these arguments come from people who resist the lengthy training involved, and less about religion.

 The truth is, in today’s world, you need to train your mind to connect with your body and be present.
 Learn more about how you can do this for FREE by download my 5-Day Peak Performance Training Series here.

 While internet guided meditations can help you do this, none compare to the extensive cognitive and physiological benefits.

 One reason people don’t stop when they’re working is they feel they’ll lose momentum.
 One key fact about vedic meditation is the Prefrontal Cortex gets turned-on in meditation.

-Instead of losing productivity and slowing down from stopping for 20 minutes, you end up gaining more mental clarity, having a rest and getting an energy boost.
+Instead of losing productivity, and slowing down from stopping for 20 minutes, you gain more mental clarity.
+This is a direct result of having a rest and getting an energy boost.

 Bottom line, if you feel you can’t find the time to meditate, it’s actually because you’ve not prioritized your time enough.
 Changing things in your life takes effort.
 Meditation will offer you the extended benefit of added momentum regardless of how busy you are.

 Artist Mindy Weisel credits her meditation practice “for transforming her from a state of exhaustion and hopelessness into a happy, fulfilled woman” (Rosenthal, 2016,, p.33)